SOMALILAND – The Trip

 Las Geels Rock Paintings.

 Neolithic rock art dating from the 5th to 2nd millennium BC in ten rock alcoves.
 The paintings show human figures with their hands raised and facing long-horned, humpless cattle.
-Only 3-5 are excellent condition and many more faded or overlapping.
+Only 3-5 are in excellent condition and many more faded or overlapping.

 Somaliland has numerous such archaeological sites, with similar rock art and/or ancient edifices such as the Dhambalin rock art.

 Your hotel in Berbera can arrange transport to Las Geels and then to Hargeisa – $100 and with police connections since technically you need a permit to visit; was a formal driver with a military badge in a 4×4 Landcruiser and had no issues but the driver needs to talk their way through.
-52 km away – 2 hours to reach the Las Geels turn-off. $25 each for entry (? issued only in the office of the ministry of Tourism 8-12 every day except Friday).
+52 km away – 2 hours to reach the Las Geels turn-off. $25 each for entry (? issued only in the office of the Ministry of Tourism 8-12 every day except Friday).
 Require a security guard waiting in the yard of the ministry.
 30 USD per guard.
-Police check post in the exit of city checks the vehicles and they will turn you back if you are without police escort. $100 transportation in tiny taxis for half day +25 entry +30 guard – total 155 USD, two 90 USD.
+Police check post at the exit of the city checks the vehicles and they will turn you back if you are without police escort. $100 transportation in tiny taxis for half day +25 entry +30 guard – total 155 USD, two 90 USD.
 5-10 USD to the guard of the site to show you around.

 Oriental Hotel charges 150, no discount if you are two or more.

 Another trip report: Permit at Ministry of Tourism, Hargeisa (9.557416, 44.053166 about 20-30 mins walk from the centre of town) $25.
 Takes half an hour.
-Organise the (mandatory) guide required to unlock the gate to enter the site.
+Organize the (mandatory) guide required to unlock the gate to enter the site.
 Meet the guide at the beginning of the road to Las Geel just before the village of Dhubato at a sign.
 Guide $10 – $25.
 Walk the 12km round trip to the site.

 Get there.
 Las Geel is on the main road between Hargeisa and Berbara.
 Many minibuses 3-$4.
 Police state that an escort is required on the bus (may have to bribe).
 Walk 12km roundtrip through semi-desert, usually very hot on an easy, flat path.